MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-planning-supplies-manually.md

 4. Choose the **OK** button to book the ten items that are available.

     > [!NOTE]
-    >  In the demand line, the suggested purchase has been exchanged with a transfer from GREEN location.
-The **Make Orders** function creates a transfer order from GREEN to the demanded location.
+    >  In the demand line, the suggested purchase has been exchanged with a transfer from MAIN location.
+The **Make Orders** function creates a transfer order from MAIN to the demanded location.
 The **Substitutes Exists** field works in the same way.

 5. Choose the **Make Orders** action.
 The **Make Supply Orders** page opens.
 6. On the **Order Planning** FastTab, in the **Make Orders for** field, choose the **The Active Order** option.